Steve Morse: Steve Morse Band and Kansas

 After the 1983 breakup of the Dregs, Morse then formed the Steve Morse Band, a trio with bassist Jerry Peek and drummer Doug Morgan (formerly a member of Glass Moon).
 After the first tour of the eastern United States, Morgan left for previous commitments; the choice to replace Morgan was Rod Morgenstein.
 They began recording The Introduction in September, which included British country guitarist Albert Lee making a guest appearance on the track General Lee.
 The group toured Germany in early 1984 with Morse conducting clinics, and the group was signed by Elektra Records, who released The Introduction mid-year.
 A second German tour began in December 1984 and Stand Up was released in 1985.
 This effort included guest vocalists and guitarists (Eric Johnson, Alex Ligertwood, Peter Frampton, Albert Lee, Van Temple), and violinist Mark O'Connor.
 He toured with Rush as a main opener on their Power Windows tour.

 In 1986, Morse joined the rock group Kansas.
 During his time with the band they released two albums, Power and In the Spirit of Things.
 While he was with the band, Kansas had its last big hit, "All I Wanted," which reached the Billboard Top 20 and on which Morse received co-writing credit.
 Morse left the band after touring behind the latter album.
 He re-joined the band for part of its 1991 tour.

 Following this, Morse resumed the Steve Morse Band with new personnel (bassist Dave LaRue and drummer Van Romaine) and has released several further recordings, even after joining Deep Purple.

 Deep Purple

 In 1994, Morse joined the British hard rock group Deep Purple, replacing Ritchie Blackmore (after Joe Satriani had initially replaced Blackmore on a temporary basis, for the final leg of The Battle Rages On tour in Japan, and European dates the following summer).
 With 28 years as a member of the band, Morse was their longest-serving guitarist and played on eight studio albums with them, between 1996's Purpendicular and 2021's Turning to Crime, and appeared on several live albums.

 His departure from Deep Purple, announced on 23 July 2022, was driven by the illness of his wife Janine.
+After a lengthy battle with Stage 4 cancer, Janine Morse passed away in February 2024.